Prefer Listening over Reading? Try SSC Audible...

 Push-Pull and SCOR Model

-The push-pull tools could be overlapped with the steps of the SCOR model (Supply Chain Operations Reference Model) namely: Plan, Source, Make Deliver and Return.
+The push-pull tools could be overlapped with the steps of the SCOR model (Supply Chain Operations Reference Model) namely: Plan, Source, Make Deliver, and Return.
 The “Enable” step could also be included.

-However, the implementation would vary depending on the type of industry, product, service, demand characteristics and customer tolerance.
+However, the implementation would vary depending on the type of industry, product, service, demand characteristics, and customer tolerance.

-In light of changing demand patterns, supply and demand disruptions and omni-channel distribution models, it becomes imperative to revisit the Push-Pull strategies and use the relevant operations excellence tools.
+In light of changing demand patterns, supply and demand disruptions, and omnichannel distribution models, it becomes imperative to revisit the Push-Pull strategies and use the relevant operations excellence tools.

-These initiatives take time and entail a high level of partner collaboration (both within an outside the organization) knowledge transfer, training, change management and periodic audits to ensure sustenance.
+These initiatives take time and entail a high level of partner collaboration (both within and outside the organization) knowledge transfer, training, change management, and periodic audits to ensure sustenance.
 However, this is easier said than done.
 But it is worthwhile given the fact that organizations learn and grow through these experiences.
 Last but not the least, risk management systems and metrics need to be integrated with existing performance management systems so that the systemic and supply chain shocks could be controlled or minimized to a certain extent.

-A periodic mapping of existing supply chain organizations and structures with reference to the “Push-Pull Systems” is necessary to stay in tune with the ever changing, dynamic and demanding customer/consumer needs and expectations.
+A periodic mapping of existing supply chain organizations and structures with reference to the “Push-Pull Systems” is necessary to stay in tune with the ever-changing, dynamic, and demanding customer/consumer needs and expectations.